How we can alter our inner critic to become more compassionate and kind to ourselves.

 So, when we feel threatened by our very own thoughts we activate our fight, flight and freeze response; we become anxious, restless, ruminate, and beat ourselves up.
 Our stress levels increase and over time we can become depressed.

-To counteract this we can turn on our soothing system (think about the soothing and caring that humans give to their young).
+To help us with this we can turn on our soothing system (think about the soothing and caring that humans give to their young).
 We can become compassionate and caring towards ourselves which will take us out of the threat system and into the soothing system.

 Speak kindly to yourself; think of the things that you might say to a friend or child, this will lower your cortisol and activate the parasympathetic nervous system.
 This will decrease your stress levels and lower anxiety.
 You will notice that there is a softening of the judgement, anger and fear as you think more kindly towards yourself.

-All of this is a step towards getting rid of that negative inner critic that has been inside of you for so long and no longer serves you.
+All of this is the first step towards getting rid of that negative inner critic that has been inside of you for so long and no longer serves you.
 Try it.